Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 **Here is an example:**

-Let's say that you have an Ethereum game about adventure.
+Let's say that you have an Ethereum adventure game.
 1. In your game you have an avatar which is an NFT.
 2. You allow users to mint a moken to represent a pet for your avatar.
 3. You let the user select what kind of pet to mint and automatically generate an image of the pet.